C2DH/ranketwo/_assignments/boder/04-photography-identity.en.md

 - Try to find more background information about these photographs through additional web research.
 - Who created these photos?
-- In what context?
+- When, where and in what context?
 - Who collected, documented and published them online?
 - How can you get permission to reuse them?
 - How can you be sure that the information you can find about these photos is trustworthy?

-- How was the photo integrated into the animation?
-- Note your findings in your template.
+Note your findings in your template.

 <!-- section -->